SQream/sqream_docs/sqream_studio/executing_statements_and_running_queries_from_the_editor.rst

    $ $$

-:ref:`Back to Viewing Statement and Query Results from the Results Panel<results_panel_5.4.7>`

-.. _execution_details_view_5.4.7:
+.. _execution_details_view:

-.. _execution_tree_5.4.7:
+.. _execution_tree:

 Execution Details View
 ----------------------

+Clicking **Execution Details View** displays the **Execution Tree**, which is a chronological tree of processes that occurred to execute your queries.
+The purpose of the Execution Tree is to analyze all aspects of your query for troubleshooting and optimization purposes, such as resolving queries with an exceptionally long runtime.

-The **Execution Details View** section describes the following:
+.. note::  The **Execution Details View** button is enabled only when a query takes longer than five seconds.

 .. contents::
    :local:
    :depth: 1

-Overview
-^^^^^^^^

-Clicking **Execution Details View** displays the **Execution Tree**, which is a chronological tree of processes that occurred to execute your queries.
-The purpose of the Execution Tree is to analyze all aspects of your query for troubleshooting and optimization purposes, such as resolving queries with an exceptionally long runtime.

-.. note::  The **Execution Details View** button is enabled only when a query takes longer than five seconds.

 From this screen you can scroll in, out, and around the execution tree with the mouse to analyze all aspects of your query.
 You can navigate around the execution tree by dragging or by using the mini-map in the bottom right corner.